haoming-ma/haoming-ma.github.io/_pages/about.md

 Toward a Secure, Affordable, and Sustainable Geo‑Energy Future
 ======
-Dr. Ma's research interest lies in developing **AI‑enabled system‑analysis toolkits**  that integrate reservoir simulation, geostatistics, machine‑learning, multi‑scale emissions measurement data, and techno‑economic & life cycle assessment (TEA/LCA) to understand the technological, economic, and environmental **trade‑offs** for geo‑energy systems.
+Dr. Ma's research interest lies in developing **Geo-Energy System Modeling and Analysis toolkits**  powered by machine learning algorithms and multiscale remote sensing data.
+His work addressed the interdisciplinary challenges in understanding the technological, economic, and environmental **trade‑offs** for geo‑energy systems.

-He is particularly interested in three areas:
+He is particularly interested in the following topics:

 - Subsurface **CO₂** utilization associated with geological sequestration

-- **Methane emissions** across oil‑and‑gas supply chains
+- **Methane emissions** across geo-energy supply chains

 - Subsurface **hydrogen** resources including extraction and storage

+- Enhanced **geothermal** systems

 Through this interdisciplinary approach, he delivers technical, socioeconomic, and policy insights that advance a secure, affordable, and sustainable energy future.